 - If you arrive after the start time you will not be allowed to participate and you will have your payment refunded.

-- mobile phones must be switched off or on flight mode - if you need to be on call then do not attend this workshop (you can't get off a plane midflight!).
+- Mobile phones must be switched off or on flight mode - if you need to be on call then do not attend this workshop.

 Couples will be grouped together so a couple practising a lift will have another couple acting as spotters and then swap over.
 We will show you where spotters need to be and what their responsiblities are.